 What happens when a user tries to set a new password that doesn't meet the requirements

-If the user tries to update his own existing password through his profile page, and if the new password does not meet the above requirements set, they will be prompted to confirm the password use (see the screenshot below).
-If they don't check the box, a new password will not be saved.
+If the user tries to update his own existing password through his profile page, and if the new password does not meet the above requirements set, they will be prompted to confirm the password use.
+If they don't check the checkbox, a new password will not be saved.

-A new updated password will be saved even if it does not meet the requirements but, the notification will be displayed on the top of the user's profile page, for example:
+User will be able to save a new password but the warning will be displayed on the top of the user's profile page, for example:

-This notification means that user should go back to his profile and set a new password that will meet the requirements.
+This warning means that user should go back to his profile and set a new password that will meet the requirements.
 Otherwise, they'll not be able to use it next time they login.

 What happens when a user tries to login with a new password that doesn't meet the requirements